x2c/homebridge-hdmi/README.md

 The quickest way to get up and running is to install via the Homebridge Ansible Pi : https://github.com/x2c/homebridge-ansible-pi

+To install manually run "sudo npm install -g homebridge-hdmi" you will also need to install LibCEC https://github.com/Pulse-Eight/libcec

 # Configuration